 Illegal sentence vacated, client spared $10,000: In April, 2010, Ms. Coleman obtained a successful result for her client on appeal to the Court of Special Appeals of Maryland.
 After submitting briefs and participating in an oral argument before the Court of Special Appeals, the Court rendered a reported decision in favor of Ms. Coleman’s client vacating a sentence that was based upon an illegal condition of probation which required her client to pay $10,000 for pain and suffering to the complaining witness.

 Assault allegation not supported by the evidence: In March, 2010, Ms. Coleman successfully defended her client at a Final Protective Order Hearing in the Circuit Court for Prince George’s County who had been accused of abusing his wife and using a handgun to intimidate her.
 After a hearing, the Court ruled in favor of Ms. Coleman’s client, denying the petition.

-Jury finds client is not liable for sexual harassment: In October, 2009, Ms. Coleman served as co-counsel with Joseph A. Compofelice, Jr., Esq. in the defense of a small business owner of a Prince George’s County store who had been accused of sexual harassment of one of his employees.
+Jury finds client is not liable for sexual harassment: In October, 2009, Ms. Coleman served as co-counsel in the defense of a small business owner of a Prince George’s County store who had been accused of sexual harassment of one of his employees.
 After a brief period of deliberations, the jury returned a verdict in favor of the Defendant, finding that he was not liable for sexual harassment.